willianathompson/osticket-Post-Install-Config/README.md

 </p>
 <p>

 Agent and admin user accounts are created to help manage the system.
-New agent accounts are set up under Admin Panel > Manage > Staff, with the appropriate permissions assigned to access specific departments, manage tickets, and view reports.
+New agent accounts are set up under **Admin Panel > Manage > Staff**, with the appropriate permissions assigned to access specific departments, manage tickets, and view reports.
 </p>
 <p>